benoit-cty/decentralized_AI/whitepaper/whitepaper.md

 ## Authors
 Benoit C, Matthew McAteer, Alexandre Moreau, Jeddi Mees, Anita, Benas Z, & Taleb Marwen

+### Benoit C

+French technical project manager who works in big company in energy, insurance , e-commerce and TV since 1999.
+He also co-founded an UAV start-up, that unfortunately didn't find his market fit.

+He works in Agile teams since 2010.
+He has been Product Owner and also Scrum Master.

+He's deeply looking at blockchain technology since one year, beginning with trading, then mining and now with development of smart contract and decentralized computing with project like iExec.
+As you can see in his GitHub :https://github.com/trancept/

+### Matthew McAteer

+Matthew is a Developer at Inkrypt, a company working on using IPFS to create censorship-resistant journalism tools, and Data Scientist at HelloFriend, which works on consumer DApps for event organizing and social media.
+Matthew has also worked with Companies such as Google and Suspect Technologies, and is a Graduate of Brown University. (https://avatars2.githubusercontent.com/u/16986576?s=460&v=4)

+### Alexandre Moreau

+Alexandre graduated in 2016 as a Computer Science engineer specialized in Robotics from the Institut polytechnique de Bordeaux in France.
+He currently works as an Integration Engineer at Deepomatic, a start-up specialized in Deep-Learning and video recognition systems.
+Before that, he worked as a R&D Software Engineer at another startup specialized in 3D printing and completed three research internships in Bioinformatics, Computer Graphics and High Performance Computing.

+### Jeddi Mees

+Growth hacker from the Growth Tribe Academy in Amsterdam and technical dev from LeWagon.
+He worked for EdTech and FoodTech industry as a growth marketer.
+Since 2016, he's helping startups and corporates to find new ways to grow.
+He's passionate about blockchain technology and AI.
+He's looking for new opportunities into this space as a growth marketer/product marketer.
+User Acquisition, Conversion Optimization and Retention, that's his specialization https://www.linkedin.com/in/jeddi-mees-i-do-growth/

 WARNING : *this a student project and has to be taken as his, without any warranty of any kind.
 Use at you own risk.* This is our final project for [TheSchool.AI](https://www.theschool.ai), a decentralized application course by Siraj Raval.
 This Whitepaper is inspired by the one from iExec and the OpenMined project.
 We talk a lot of iExec & OpenMined because it is the core technology we use for our project, but we have no link or affiliation of any kind with iExec.

 ## Introduction